Rich text editor setup

 The rich text editing component allows users to input rich text content in:

-- the configuration dialogs or panels of page builder components (for example widgets)
+- the configuration dialogs or panels of Page Builder and Email Builder components (for example widgets)

 - the configuration dialogs of Form Builder components (form components or sections with properties)